JonasArtmeier/employer-branding-quiz-react-native/README.md

 ## Technical Stuff:

-This App is written with React Native [React Native](https://reactnative.dev/)and Expo [Expo.io](https://expo.io/).
+This App is written with [React Native](https://reactnative.dev/)and [Expo.io](https://expo.io/).

-The it is base on a PostgreSql Database.
+The App is based on a PostgreSQL Database.
 The first example Database structure looks like this:

 ![Database Structure](https://github.com/JonasArtmeier/employer-branding-quiz-react-native/blob/master/DataBaseStructure.JPG)